Bristol Indoor Bouldering Evening - all abilities welcome!

 There is a cafe at the centre where hot and cold drinks along with snacks can be purchased, including pizza and panini.
 Bottled drinks can also be purchased here.
 There is also free WIFI available and free water to drink.

-We usually go to a local pub for a drink and to socialise after the climbing session, but due to Covid-19 this will not be taking place.
+We usually go to a local pub for a drink and to socialise after the climbing session.